0xPolygonMiden/miden-base/docs/introduction/getting-started.md

 ### Importing the note into the Miden client

-1. **Importing & visualising notes:** From your terminal we will use the Miden client to import and visualise the note that you have received using the following commands:
+1. **Importing & visualizing notes:** From your terminal we will use the Miden client to import and visualize the note that you have received using the following commands:

       ```shell
       miden-client input-notes -i <path-to-note>
       ```

-      Now that the note has been successfully imported you should be able to visualise it's information using the following command:
+      Now that the note has been successfully imported you should be able to visualize it's information using the following command:

       ```shell
       miden-client input-notes -l